gregbugaj/delven-docs/content/_index.md

 weight: 0
 ---

-Delven is a Domain Specific Language  (DSL) designed for mining content from static and dynamic sources, It closely resembles SQL with features borrowed from other popular dynamic languages.
+Delven is a Domain Specific Language  (DSL) designed for mining content from static and dynamic sources, It closely resembles SQL with features borrowed from other popular  languages.
-It can be run as a interpreter or 'server' mode, it comes with type 4 JDBC driver for ease of integration with java applications.

 This documentation is your guide to an advanced new world of real-time data connectivity.